vda-lab/vda-lab.github.io/jobs.md

 ### Appointment

 The successful candidate will be appointed for a period of 2 years at KU Leuven, starting at or as soon as possible after April 1st 2019.
+Salary will depend on diploma ("barema") and experience ("trede").
+[Barema 44](https://admin.kuleuven.be/personeel/wedde/graadbarema/ap/barema44.pdf) applies to applicants who completed a doctorate; [barema 43](https://admin.kuleuven.be/personeel/wedde/graadbarema/ap/barema43.pdf) applies to applicants without.

 ### How to apply

 For more information regarding this function, please contact jan.aerts@uhasselt.be or vera.vannoort@kuleuven.be.

-Please submit - in PDF format:
+Please send - in PDF format:

 * curriculum vitae
 * motivation letter